Fire Damage Specialists CA Contractor #1117491 OSHA-10 Certified

 Fire Damage Demolition FAQs

 In most cases, yes.
 Homeowners insurance typically covers demolition and debris removal after a fire loss under the dwelling coverage or additional structures coverage of your policy.
-We work directly with insurance adjusters and provide the documentation they need — itemized estimates, progress photos, dump receipts, and hazmat reports.
-We can also provide a scope-of-work letter to help move your claim forward.
-You should file your claim before scheduling demolition so the adjuster can inspect the property first.
+In California, homeowners get to choose which contractor they want for fire-burned jobs.
+It is not about the cheapest bid.
+You choose whoever you trust the most.
+We work directly with insurance adjusters, submit bids, adjust pricing as needed, and send letters to insurance agents on your behalf.
+We provide everything they need: itemized estimates, progress photos, dump receipts, and hazmat reports.
+File your claim before scheduling demolition so the adjuster can inspect the property first.

 The demolition itself takes one to two days for a typical residential structure.
 The full timeline from first call to clean lot is usually three to five weeks, depending on permit turnaround, hazmat survey results, and insurance coordination.
 If asbestos abatement is required, that adds one to two weeks.
 We maintain a four-week lead time and schedule around your insurance timeline.

 Fire debris requires careful handling.
-Ash, charred materials, and potentially contaminated soils are sorted and disposed of at approved facilities.
+Many landfills will not accept fire-burned debris, so loads have to go to specialty disposal facilities.
+All loads must be tarped with no debris outside the trailer.
+Ash, charred materials, and contaminated soils are sorted and disposed of at approved sites.
 Recyclable metals are separated.
 Concrete goes to crushing facilities.
-We maintain over 70% recycling rates even on fire-damaged structures.
 Every load is documented with dump receipts and weight tickets.
 If the fire involved hazardous materials, those are handled through licensed hazardous waste transporters.

 Yes.
 Partial demolition on fire-damaged structures is common when only a section of the building was compromised.
 We work with structural engineers to determine the safe demolition boundary, shore up remaining sections, and protect the intact portion during removal.
 This is more complex than a full teardown but can save significant rebuilding costs if the foundation and structural members on the undamaged side are still sound.

 Yes.
 A demolition permit is required through your local building department regardless of fire damage.
 For fire-damaged structures, you also need a NESHAP notification through your local air quality management district and a certified asbestos survey.
-We handle all permitting and compliance — you do not need to manage any of this yourself.
+We handle all permitting and compliance end-to-end.
+Every approval submitted, tracked, and delivered to you in writing.

 Have a question about your fire damage project?